Gragt/download-algebraix-inbox/README.md

 #### Linux

-Use your package manager in Terminal, e.g., `sudo apt install geckodriver` in Ubuntu.
+Use your package manager in Terminal, e.g., `sudo apt install firefox-geckodriver` in Ubuntu.

 ## Usage